On model spaces and density of functions smooth on the boundary: Introduction and main results

 Let $E \subset \T$ be a closed set of Lebesgue measure zero and consider the complementary open set $\T \setminus E = U$, which can be written as a countable union $U = \cup_k I_k $ of disjoint maximal open circular arcs $I_k$.
 Let $|I_k|$ denote the length of the arc $I_k$.
 The set $E$ is a \emph{Beurling-Carleson} set if the following entropy condition is satisfied:

-Beurling-Carleson sets are characterized as zero sets on $\T$ of analytic functions on $\D$ with very regular extensions to the boundary.
-For instance, Carleson proved in \cite{carlesonuniqueness} that for any closed set $E \subset \T$ of Lebesgue measure zero satisfying \eqref{thincond} and any positive integer $n$, there exists an analytic function with zero set $E$ such that all its derivatives up to order $n$ extend continuously to the boundary.
-We denote by $\A^{n}$ the class of analytic functions on $\D$ with derivatives of order $n$ extending continuously to the boundary.
-We also define
+Beurling-Carleson sets are characterized as the zero sets on $\T$ of analytic functions on $\D$ with very regular extensions to the boundary.
+Indeed, Carleson proved in \cite{carlesonuniqueness} that for any such set $E$ and any positive integer $n$, there exists an analytic function with zero set precisely $E$ such that all its derivatives up to order $n$ extend continuously to the boundary.
+We will denote by $\A^{n}$ the class of analytic functions on $\D$ with derivatives of order $n$ extending continuously to the boundary, and we also define

 Novinger in \cite{novinger1971holomorphic} and Taylor and Williams in \cite{taylor1970ideals} extended Carleson's result and showed that Beurling-Carleson sets are also zero sets of functions in $\A^{\infty}$.
 For $0<p\leq \infty$, we will also need to define the analytic Sobolev spaces $W^{1,p}_{a}$ on the unit disc $\D$.
 That is,